luke-titley/usd-rs/README.md

 # Progress

-This project is currently focused on exposing the top level USD api as much as possible.
-Everything related to UsdStage, UsdPrim and where necessary the lower level types are should be exposed, such as VtValue.
+This project is currently focused on exposing the top level USD api and the schemas on top of those as much as possible.
+Everything related to UsdStage, UsdPrim and where necessary the lower level types should be exposed, such as VtValue.

 The intention is that later on the higher performance sdf and hydra apis are also exposed.